pranjalworm/pranjalworm.github.io/content/post/i-am-a-selfish-photographer.md

 But I think for me it rings quite close to what I am like as a creative person.
 I am usually not able to force myself to create photographs.

+I am not dependent on photography for my survival as I am a programmer by profession and that gives me the freedom of choosing my paid photoshoots.